How do I know when my Annual Care Plan is due?

 You can book a GP appointment to be assessed through our Mid North Respiratory Clinic.
-You can book this online or call reception to book in.
-The Respiratory Clinic generally operates each afternoon; hours may vary depending on patient demand.
-For the appointment, please park and wait in your vehicle in the designated car parks located on the left past the ambulance entrance as you enter our carpark.
-The doctor operating the Mid North Respiratory Clinic will call the patients mobile once ready for the patient to present.
-The patient will enter the building via the ambulance entry door, where they will be greeted by the GP and asked to apply hand sanitizer and wear a mask before entering.
+You can book this online or call reception to book.
+The Respiratory Clinic generally operates Monday to Friday in the afternoons ; hours may vary depending on patient demand.
+For the appointment, please park and wait in your vehicle in the designated car park located on the left, just past the ambulance entrance as you enter our carpark.
+The doctor operating the Mid North Respiratory Clinic will call the patients mobile (or come out and find you).
+The patient will enter the building via the ambulance entry door.
+Please apply hand sanitizer and wear a mask before entering.

 If a COVID19 swab test is conducted during the consult, the patient will receive these test results directly by SMS from SA Pathology laboratory, usually within 24-48 hours.
 If tested, the patient is required to self-isolate until they have received a negative test result.

 Please note this is a clinic only for those with symptoms; or for those who have been given a SA Health directive to be tested.

 There is no cost for this consult, as the Mid North Respiratory Clinic is Commonwealth funded.